Table of Contents

 Open vs Closed Toe SPD Sandals

-A good thing about open-toe sandals is that the sizing doesn’t need to be perfect.
-There’s no hitting toes at the end of the shoe if they’re a tad small.
-If your feet are a bit small for your sandals, the velcro straps do a great job of holding your feet snug.
+A great thing about open-toe sandals is that the sizing doesn’t need to be perfect. and therefore there’s no hitting your toes at the end of the shoe if they’re a tad short.
+I’ve found that it’s best to size down a little